Animal Life

 Review:

 A very nice, detailed and academic-oriented coloring book for learning about wild animals.
-In addition to beautiful drawings of each animal, the text provides common and scientific names and details about appearance, location, habits, size, etc. The index covers common and scientific names as well.
-Illustrations are copyright free (within certain conditions) and may be copied for use within your family.
+In addition to beautiful line drawings of 47 different animals from around the world, the text provides common and scientific names and details about appearance, location, habits, size, etc. The index includes both common and scientific names as well, for easy look-up.
+Illustrations are royalty free (within certain conditions) and may be copied for use within your family.

 Reviewed by: